Avalanche Rescue

 Need To Rent Gear?

-Prerequisites: Students must be able to travel in avalanche terrain and bring appropriate equipment for traveling on snow.
+Prerequisites: Students must be able to travel on snow (skis, split, snowshoes) and bring appropriate equipment for winter travel.
 AIARE 1 and Avalanche Rescue have other no prerequisites and either can be taken first or without the other.

 Due to high interest in this course, full payment is required at time of registration.
 AIARE Rescue courses are refundable 30 days from course start less a 10% administrative fee, after which refunds will be issued only if we fill your spot from the waitlist.